-- Sponsor Certificates: All Catholic godparents (sponsors) must obtain a Sponsorship certificate from their own parish stating that they are members in good standing and are eligible to act as a Catholic Sponsor for Baptism.
-These certificates should be submitted to the Baptism Coordinator as soon as possible after the initial baptism registration.
+- Sponsor Certificates: All Catholic godparents (sponsors) must obtain a Sponsorship certificate or letter from their own parish stating that they are members in good standing and are eligible to act as a Catholic Sponsor for Baptism.
+This certificate or letter should be submitted to our Parish Office as soon as possible after the initial baptism registration.
 Without these certificates you cannot schedule your child’s Baptism.
-If a sponsor is registered here with St. Joseph’s they need to contact main office ext.
-18 to request the certificate.
+If a sponsor is registered here with St. Joseph’s they need to contact the Parish Office to request the certificate.
 They will also need to attend a preparation class.
 If a sponsor is registered at another parish, we have the forms you can give to them to take to their parish.

 - Naming Your Child: The name you select in addition to your family name will provide your child with a unique identity.
 The long-standing tradition of the Church has been to give at least one name of a saint or person from our Biblical tradition.
 A Christian name will provide your child with a model for Christ-centered living.

-- Family Donation: There is no fee, however many families wish to offer a donation on the occasion of their child’s Baptism.
+- Family Donation: There is no fee for Baptism, however many families wish to offer a donation.
 This may be placed in an envelope and given to the Priest on the day of the baptism when you are issued your child’s baptism certificate or it may be mailed to the parish – St. Joseph’s Catholic Church, 1501 Alafaya Trail, Orlando, Florida 32828.
 Please be sure to indicate that the donation is for the occasion of your child’s (name) baptism.

 - Baptismal Record and Certificate: The baptism will be recorded in the permanent records of the parish from the information you provide.
 Therefore please be sure of the accuracy of information and the spelling of names.
 A baptism certificate will be given to you following the baptism.
 Later, whenever a certificate might be needed, it can be prepared from the parish record.
 They become permanent and historical records.
 The records cannot be changed.